Shayne Fitz-Coy

 Who is Shayne Fitz-Coy?

-Shayne Fitz-Coy is an operator-investor who buys and builds mission-driven, people-centered services companies.
-Shayne Fitz-Coy is Co-CEO of Sabot Family Companies and CEO of Rustic Pathways, and teaches Introduction to Private Equity at Seoul National University.
+Shayne Fitz-Coy is an operator-investor who buys and builds people-centered software and services companies.
+He is Co-founder and Co-CEO of Sabot Family Companies and CEO of Rustic Pathways, and he teaches Introduction to Private Equity at Seoul National University.

 What does Sabot Family Companies invest in?